huangpen/tibame_python_practice/Two_Number_Sum.p1/prompt.md

 Note that the target sum has to be obtained by summing two different integers in the array; you can't add a single integer to itself in order to obtain the target sum.

-You can assume that there will be at most on pair of numbers summing to the target sum.
+You can assume that there will be at most one pair of numbers summing to the target sum.

 ### Sample Input: